confluentinc/ksqldb-recipes/docs/retail/inventory/index.md

 ---
 seo:
-  title: View Real-time Inventory
+  title: View Real-Time Inventory
-  description: This recipe demonstrates how to use ksqlDB to always have an up-to-date snapshot of your inventory.
+  description: This recipe demonstrates how to use ksqlDB to ensure an up-to-date snapshot of your inventory at all times.
 ---

-# View Real-time Inventory
+# View real-time inventory

 Having an up-to-date view of inventory on every item is essential in today's online marketplaces.
-This helps businesses maintain the optimum level of inventory—not too much and not too little—so that they can meet demand while minimizing costs.
+This helps businesses maintain the optimal level of inventory—not too much and not too little—so that they can meet demand while minimizing costs.
-This recipe demonstrates how to see your updated inventory in real-time, so you always have an up-to-date snapshot of your stock.
+This recipe demonstrates how to see your updated inventory in real time so you always have an up-to-date snapshot of your stock.

-## Step-by-Step
+## Step by Step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"